We will now look at the capacitive pushbutton sensor switch and indicator.

 We will be wiring two illuminated pushbutton switches into our Click PLC.
 A selector switch will also be wired in.
 Let’s get started.
 Continue Reading!

+We will now look at wiring interposing relays to connect an NPN and PNP sensors into the PLC.
 Interposing relay means a device that will separate two different circuits.
-The isolation can be for current consumption, voltage differences, voltage references or a combination of both current and voltage.
-We can use these relays to help connect our inputs and outputs on our programmable logic controller.
+The isolation can be for current consumption, voltage differences, voltage references, or a combination of both current and voltage.
+We can use these relays to help connect our inputs and outputs to our programmable logic controller.
 (PLC) Continue Reading!